VecticXD/VecticXD/README.md

 - 👋 Hi, I’m @VecticXD
-- 👀 I’m interested in coding and making game cheats and other kinds of programs
+- 👀 I’m interested in coding and making lua scripts and other kinds of programs
 - 🌱 I’m currently learning python and c++
 - 💞️ I’m looking to collaborate on game related projects
-- 📫 How to reach me discord-Vectic#9341
+- 📫 How to reach me discord-!
+Vectic#8301

 <!---